 \subsection{Putting all information together}

-We collect all information above to an algorithm.
+We collect all of the analysis above, mainly Theorems \ref{cor:35} and \ref{pairA}, Proposition \ref{nc}, and equations \eqref{moncov-homology} and \eqref{cov} to form a practical algorithm.
 The input is an integer $n$, a finite group $G$, and two transitive $G$-sets $X,Y$.
-The output is a list of all $H^1$-developed $X\times Y$ matrices over the group $G$, containing a representative (not necessarily unique, see Theorem \ref{nuniq}) in each diagonal equivalence class.\\
+The output is a list of all $H^1$-developed $X\times Y$ with values in $\mu_n^+$ over this data, containing an exhaustive list of all CDMs up to diagonal equivalece (but the list may contain more that one element in a class, see Theorem \ref{nuniq}).\\

 \begin{alg} \begin{itemize} \item[] { Subroutine MONCOV($g,\psi_X,\psi_Y$)} \item[] Compute the $H^1$-developed cover $s:G\to Mon(X,\mu_n)\times Mon(Y,\mu_n)$ from two homomorphisms $\psi_X$ and $\psi_Y$.\\